sharethis-github/predactiv-mcp-python-samples/README.md

-# Predactiv MCP — Python Samples
+# Predactiv MCP — AI Agent Samples in Python

 Sample code demonstrating how to connect AI agents to the **Predactiv MCP server** (`https://mcp.predactiv.com`) from Python.